 The COVID-19 response has resulted in a significant drop in energy and direct carbon emissions generated directly by buildings and facilities, leading to a decrease in what’s called Scope 1 and Scope 2 emissions.
 Indirect emissions, like those driven by employee commuting and business travel (known as Scope 3 emissions), have also significantly decreased.
 However, this is not the whole story.
 While some businesses will have seen a 20-30% decrease in operational footprint, how might they account for the footprint of employees working from home?
 Actions such as boiling the kettle, heating the home, using multiple screens all have energy and costs associated.
 A UK-based price comparison service and switching website estimates households where people are working from home will use 25% more electricity and 17% more gas per day, adding up to a potential yearly increase of up to £195 per household or £16 per month for customers on Standard Variable Tariffs.

-If there is a planned move to increased working from home, organisations should consider whether to include these emissions in their operational boundary.
+If there is a planned move to increase working from home, organisations should consider whether to include these emissions in their operational boundary.
 In this case, there are options to offset these emissions or even offer employees a green tariff.
 Considering the full environmental impacts of the changes while addressing employee concerns along the way can keep organisations honest in their sustainability ambitions and increase employee acceptance of the new ways of working.

-Before making long term decisions on work from home policies, it’s important to evaluate and stress test under various scenarios what the new normal will look like.
+Before making long-term decisions on work-from-home policies, it’s important to evaluate and stress test under various scenarios what the new normal will look like.

 Preparing for the new normal requires commitment from across the organisation.
 Once the outcomes have been assessed and a decision has been made, the next step is to identify and lock in the long-term sustainability benefits for the business while maintaining organisational culture and growth.
 Organisations should consider making changes now to an already disrupted workforce as employees will likely be more receptive and there is an opportunity to surpass market competitors.
 One lens through which to consider necessary changes is real estate.

 The chaos of COVID-19 will eventually subside.
 When it does, working from home will be more appealing for some and, having often been an impossible luxury beforehand, will become a possibility in the new world.
 With organisations moving towards working-from-home, supported by automation, enhanced digital tools and platforms, we expect to see a rise in smaller local offices or ‘hub spots.’
 These hub spots would incorporate collaboration rooms, communal areas and flexible working spaces, offering an opportunity to indulge our human instinct to be together and to share experiences.
 Teams will be able to meet virtually when required to strategise and solve client issues instead of rushing around buildings searching for a meeting room.
 We’ve seen the world’s largest companies take the opportunity to optimise their businesses while still having an aggressive Net Zero target.
-Leaders will seize this unique moment to make the bold changes that enact positive social and environmental change.
+Leaders will seize this unique moment to make bold changes that enact positive social and environmental change.